-Measurable Goals: Beginning permit year 2016 - 2017, staff will research onsite sewage disposal system locations within the Town, and also research the ordinances of other Virginia localities.
-In permit year 2017

-- 2018, staff will consult with the Town Council; if the Town Council gives general concurrence, then public input will be sought and a draft ordinance may be submitted for the Council's consideration.
+Measurable Goals: Staff will research onsite sewage disposal system locations within the Town, and also research the ordinances of other Virginia localities.
+Staff will confer with the Public Works Committee; if receiving concurrence, will present to Council, then public input will be sought and a draft ordinance may be submitted for the Council's consideration.